 While this area isn’t exactly a neighborhood in the traditional sense, it’s Philly at its finest.
 You’ll find a ton of bars & restaurants, hundreds of high-end boutique shops, and an increasing number of skyscrapers.
 Stay in this area if you want to be centrally located with easy access to some of Philly’s best attractions including Rittenhouse Square Park, The Philadelphia Art Museum, and the Reading Terminal Market.

 Tips for Visiting Philadelphia

-The Liberty Bell might be at the top of your list of things to see in Philadelphia.
+This historic location might be at the top of your list of things to see in Philadelphia.
 If you’re lucky and miss a line, you can probably get in and out of the Liberty Bell Center in about 30 minutes, leaving you plenty of time for other sights.
-You can explore the exhibits, watch a film and see the cracked bell while you’re there.
+While there, explore the many exhibits, watch a film, and of course see the cracked bell.

 Independence Hall is another must-see attraction, and it’s open daily.
 A ranger leads you on a tour through Independence Hall so that you can see the first floor, including the room where the Declaration of Independence and the Constitution were signed.
 During winter months, some tours venture up to the second floor, too.

 Consider adding the Christ Church Burial Grounds on your one-day itinerary too.
 This cemetery has 1,400 markers, including Benjamin Franklin’s grave.
 Other notable Americans buried here besides Franklin include Francis Hopkinson, George Ross, Dr. Benjamin Rush and Major William Jackson.
 The oldest marker in the cemetery belongs to Sarah Knowles, dated 1721.
 In all, five signers of the Declaration of Independence are buried on the grounds.
 Guided tours are available most days of the week except major holidays between March and November.

 Grab a Cheesesteak